22 Feb Aranui – A Cruise Experience Unlike Any Other!

 My Favorite Activity – One evening on the cruise we had a Polynesian night.
 The ship sailed to a secluded bay and dropped anchor.
 We enjoyed the sunset and a delicious Polynesian dinner with local entertainment.
 One of the most notable parts of this experience was that the crew was invited to participate.
 The entire ship including passengers and crew were out on deck enjoying a festive atmosphere.
 It was difficult to decide what I liked best about this experience as the ship was unique, the ports were amazing, the people were friendly and the cultural experience was meaningful.

-If you are a traveler that’s looking for an unrivalled experience or simply wanting a new adventure, this is a travel experience you will never forget.
+If you are a traveler that’s looking for an unrivaled experience or simply wanting a new adventure, this is a travel experience you will never forget.

 Mark Faldmo, Jr

 VP Marketing – Columbus Travel

 Cruise departs about every 2 weeks – Click here for 2019 departure dates.
 Rates start at about $4,500 per person depending on departure date.
 Contact Columbus Travel for pricing, reservations and additional information.
 800-373-3328